 However, if we start with a {\em non}-Krylov subspace $\mathcal{V}_k$, then the expanded subspace $\mathcal{V}_{k+1}$ critically depends on the choice of expansion vector $w_k\in\mathcal{V}_k$.
-The success of a general projection method requires that the underlying subspace contains accurate enough approximations to $x$, but a sufficiently accurate subspace cannot guarantee the convergence of Ritz vectors or harmonic Ritz vectors obtained by the standard or harmonic Rayleigh--Ritz method \cite{jia95,jia2001analysis}.
-To this end, the refined and refined harmonic Rayleigh--Ritz methods have been proposed, which are shown to ensure the convergence of refined and refined harmonic Ritz vectors when the subspace is good enough \cite{jia97,jia05,jia2001analysis,stewart2001eigensystems,wu2017}.
+It is well known that the success of a general projection method requires that an underlying subspace contain sufficiently accurate approximations to $x$ but a sufficiently accurate subspace cannot guarantee the convergence of the Ritz and harmonic Ritz vectors obtained by the standard and harmonic Rayleigh--Ritz methods with respect to the subspace \cite{jia95,jia2001analysis}.
+To fix this deficiency, the refined and refined harmonic Rayleigh--Ritz methods have been proposed, which are shown to ensure the convergence of refined and refined harmonic Ritz vectors computed by the refined and refined harmonic Rayleigh--Ritz methods when the subspace is good enough \cite{jia97,jia05,jia2001analysis,stewart2001eigensystems,wu2017}.